Fuel taxes in the United States

 The United States federal excise tax on gasoline is 18.4 cents per gallon and 24.4 cents per gallon for diesel fuel.
-The federal tax was last raised October 1, 1993 and is not indexed to inflation, which increased 93% from 1993 until 2022.
+Proceeds from the tax partly support the Highway Trust Fund.
+The federal tax was last raised on October 1, 1993, and is not indexed to inflation, which increased 111% from October 1993 until December 2023.
 On average, as of April 2019, state and local taxes and fees add 34.24 cents to gasoline and 35.89 cents to diesel, for a total US volume-weighted average fuel tax of 52.64 cents per gallon for gas and 60.29 cents per gallon for diesel.

 State taxes

-The first US state to tax fuel was Oregon and was introduced on February 25, 1919.
+The first US state to tax fuel was Oregon, introduced on February 25, 1919.
 It was a 1¢/gal tax.
 In the following decade, all of the US states (48 at the time), along with the District of Columbia, introduced a gasoline tax.
-By 1939, the many states levied an average fuel tax of 3.8¢/gal (1¢/L).
+By 1939, many states levied an average fuel tax of 3.8¢/gal (1¢/L).

 In the years since being created, state fuel taxes have undergone many revisions.
 While most fuel taxes were initially levied as a fixed number of cents per gallon, as of 2016, nineteen states and District of Columbia have fuel taxes with rates that vary alongside changes in the price of fuel, the inflation rate, vehicle fuel-economy, or other factors.

 The table below includes state and local taxes and fees.
-The American Petroleum Institute uses a weighted average of local taxes by population of each municipality to come up with an average tax for the entire state.
-Similarly, the national average is weighted by volume of fuel sold in each state.
-Because many of the states with the highest taxes also have higher populations, more states (i.e., the less populated ones) have below average taxes than above average taxes.
+The American Petroleum Institute uses a weighted average of local taxes by municipality population to create an average tax for the entire state.
+Similarly, the national average is weighted by the fuel volume sold in each state.
+Because many states with the highest taxes also have higher populations, more states (i.e., the less populated ones) have below-average taxes than above-average taxes.

 Most states exempt gasoline from general sales taxes.
-However, several states do collect full or partial sales tax in addition to the excise tax.
+However, several states collect full or partial sales tax in addition to the excise tax.
 Sales tax is not reflected in the rates below.